- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 Design Principles

-1. Calm beats clever
+1. Calm before clever

 2. AI should preserve agency